History of Sadie Sink in Timeline

 2016: Film Debut in Chuck

-In 2016, Sadie Sink made her film debut in the biographical sports drama Chuck, marking her transition into film acting.
+In 2016, Sadie Sink made her film debut in the biographical sports drama Chuck, beginning her transition into film acting.

 2017: Appeared in The Glass Castle

-In 2017, Sadie Sink appeared in The Glass Castle, adding to her film roles.
+In 2017, Sadie Sink appeared in the film The Glass Castle, adding to her growing filmography.

 2017: Breakthrough Role in Stranger Things

-In 2017, Sadie Sink had her breakthrough role as Max Mayfield in the Netflix series Stranger Things, propelling her to wider recognition.
+In 2017, Sadie Sink had her breakthrough role as Max Mayfield in the Netflix science fiction series Stranger Things, which boosted her career significantly.

-In 2018, Sadie Sink made her modeling debut by walking the runway at Paris Fashion Week, expanding her career into fashion.
+In 2018, Sadie Sink made her modeling debut at Paris Fashion Week, expanding her career into the fashion industry.

 2019: Appeared in Eli

-In 2019, Sadie Sink appeared in the film Eli, continuing to build her filmography.
+In 2019, Sadie Sink appeared in the film Eli, continuing her work in the horror genre.

 February 2021: Cast in The Whale